mrlasers/backend-crud/README.md

 ### Show All Books

-Get the details of all books in the library
+Returns JSON array of all books in the library.

 **URL**: `/books`